 We incorporated PSQ Holdings, Inc. in February of 2021, began development of our digital platform (mobile app and website) in May 2021, and launched our initial product regionally in San Diego County, California in October 2021 on iOS, Android, and on our website.
 After 10 months of testing in various markets and courting member feedback, we launched the PSQ platform nationwide on July 4, 2022.
 As of July 31, 2023, on our platform we have more than 1,400,000 active consumer members (defined as unique consumer membership accounts for which we have received all required contact information and which have not been deactivated or deleted since our reception) and more than 65,000 business members from a wide variety of industries.
-Since we began tracking on January 18, 2023 of our average daily unique sessions, which refers to the average number of unique IP addresses accessing our platform on mobile and desktop devices in a single day, our average daily unique sessions have grown 404% to an average of 453,225 sessions per day for the month of July 2023, compared to an average of 89,843 sessions per day for the period from January 18, 2023 through January 31, 2023.
+Since we began tracking on January 18, 2023 of our average daily unique sessions have grown 404% to an average of 453,225 sessions per day for the month of July 2023, compared to an average of 89,843 sessions per day for the period from January 18, 2023 through January 31, 2023.